- Open and Affirming

 If you don’t publicize your covenant widely, your LGBT neighbors won’t know that you’re an Open and Affirming congregation.
 Read “Evangelism Tips for ONA Congregations.”
 And publicity won’t be a one-time effort: look for any opportunity to reach the wider LGBT community and other seekers who are looking for a church with ONA values.

 As you live into your ONA covenant, your congregation will open up to new opportunities for mission, ministry and evangelism.
 To keep the momentum going, form a standing ONA committee to explore ways your covenant can have an impact.
+Use our Next and Evangelism pages for more ideas.
 After one or two years, consider using this “Self-Evaluation Tool for ONA Churches” to chart the progress you’ve made, and to inform planning for your next steps.

 Building an Inclusive Church Toolkit